liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/08-openam-authentication.markdown

 Modify the three URL fields (Login URL, Logout URL, and Service URL) so they point to your OpenAM server (in other words, only modify the host name portion of the URLs), check the *Enabled* box, and click *Save*.
-@product@ then redirects users to OpenAM when they request the `/c/portal/login` URL *for example, when they click on the *Sign In* link).
+@sharepoint@ then redirects users to OpenAM when they request the `/c/portal/login` URL *for example, when they click on the *Sign In* link).

-@product@'s OpenAM configuration can be applied at either the system scope or at the instance scope.
+@sharepoint@'s OpenAM configuration can be applied at either the system scope or at the instance scope.
 To configure the OpenAM SSO module at the system scope, navigate to the Control Panel, click on *Configuration* &rarr; *System Settings* &rarr; *Security* &rarr; *SSO* &rarr; *OpenSSO*.
 Click on it and you'll find